patchgirl/patchgirl.github.io/_drafts/2020_06_25-static-haskell-binary.md

 In a nutshell, musl is another implementation of the libc.
 It has the nice advantage of providing a single API so whatever program compiled statically against musl should theorically work on any GNU/Linux platforms.

 Cool, so musl looks like a great solution!
 How do we use it in our project.
-Well GHC is traditionnaly compiled against glibc so every time you compile with GHC, it will make it glibc dependent...
+Well GHC is traditionally compiled against glibc so every time you compile with GHC, it will make it glibc dependent...
 The solution is to compile GHC with musl!

 This looks like a difficult job, Fortunately **@nh2** has already done the job with [static-haskell-nix](https://github.com/nh2/static-haskell-nix)